famura/BellaFigura/README.md

 ## Why?

-First, writing this tutorial is a nice way to procrastinate.
-Aside form this, I just can't take another badly formatted figure where the font does not match the main text.
+Firstly, writing this tutorial is a nice way to procrastinate.
+Aside from this, I just can't take another badly formatted figure where the font does not match the main text.
 Seriously, nobody likes them.
 Moreover, figures and tables are the only thing that 99% of people read in your paper.
 It's sad, but true.
 If it is obvious that you don't put in the effort to make the important elements shine, what about the maybe even more critical details of your work?
 Finally, it is not hard to get this done nicely.

 ### Why Inkscape?

 [Inkscape](https://inkscape.org/de/) is a great and (rather) easy to use program available on linux, Windows, and macOS.
-But most importantly, it lets us save our figures in pdf and pdf_tex files, thereby separating the graphical content from the text.
+Most importantly, it lets us save our figures in pdf and pdf_tex files, thereby separating the graphical content from the text.
 We will see later why this is important.

 ### Why Not Tikz?